PSYCHOTHERAPY IN SOUTHERN CALIFORNIA

 Psychotherapy helps the client understand what helps them feel positive or anxious, as well as accepting their strengths and weaknesses.
 If people can identify their feelings and ways of thinking, they become better at coping with difficult situations.
 Psychotherapy is commonly used for psychological problems that have had a number of years to accumulate.
 It only works if a trusting relationship can be built up between the client and the psychotherapist.
 Treatment can continue for several weeks, months, or even years.

 Psychotherapy may be practiced on a one-to-one basis, in pairs, and in groups.
 Sessions often involve discussing unpleasant aspects of a person's life; as a result, the client may experience uncomfortable feelings (like sadness, guilt, anger, frustration, loneliness, and/or helplessness).
 However, therapy often leads to better outcomes; better relationships, solutions to specific problems or concerns, and significant reductions in feelings of distress.

 The first session (intake consultation) involves an evaluation of your needs and history.
-At the end of the evaluation, we will offer you treatment and a preliminary treatment plan.
-The second session will consist of a finalized arrangement and continued psychotherapy until your symptoms have significantly abated, as evidenced by increased life functioning.
+At the end of the evaluation, a preliminary treatment plan is developed, agreed upon, and treatment is offered.
+The second session consists of a finalized arrangement and continued psychotherapy until presenting symptoms have significantly abated, (as evidenced by increased life functioning).